Skip to main content

 4. The function has access to the InsForge SDK and environment variables

-5. Response is returned to the client
+5. Response is returned to the client through the proxy

 Authentication Flow